AaronL1011/Assignments/Term_2_Workbook/README.md

 **Discuss** and **analyse** requirements related to information system security and how they relate to the project.

-In the digital age, cyber security and protecting your application's data has become one of the most crucial aspects, especially for a web application.
-If your application houses sensitive user data such as names, addresses, phone numbers/emails, medical records or payment information, it is the responsibility of all IT professionals to ensure that appropriate measures have been put in place to negate malicious attacks.
+In the digital age, cyber security and protecting your application's data has become one of the most crucial aspects, especially for a Rails web application.
+If your application houses sensitive user data such as names, addresses, phone numbers/emails, medical records or payment information, it is the responsibility of all IT professionals to ensure that appropriate measures have been put in place to negate malicious attacks( such as authentication, permissions etc).
 Some examples of potential threats to the security of your web application include:

 - Cross-Site Request Forgery: This allows the attacker to trick the user into performing payment transactions, password changes and other malicious actions without the knowledge of the user.
 I will need to ensure the correct authentication checks are carried out in my web application to avoid this.
 - Injection Attacks: One of the more common attacks, Injection (or SQL Injection) uses forms/urls to enter malicious SQL requests which have the potential to return user accounts, passwords and other sensitive data, or even destroy whole tables of data.
 To reduce the risk of this in my application, I should carry out proper sanitising of all data entries.
 - Malware (Malicious Software): Malware is described as any software that is designed to be harmful to users/systems.
 Worms, Trojans, Spyware, Ransomware or Viruses are all some buzzwords that relate to malware in general.
 Proper firewall implementation is key in the defence of these malicious software's for your application and users.
 Luckily the methods of building and hosting my web application should include enough security to protect against this.
 - Phishing Attacks: These attacks are often in the form of emails, direct messages or phone calls and attempt to trick users into providing sensitive information to an attacker by disguising the attack as a commonly known web-page, where the user can enter usernames, passwords, even payment information which will be sent straight to the attacker.
 When it comes to my web application, this could be harder to protect against as it often comes down to common sense, but ensuring your users that they should never respond to unsolicited requests for their personal information is very important.

+As ACME's marketplace application will likely be housing some form of user data to handle delivery and payment of goods, all of these threats will need to be accounted for by the team developing the application.

 **Ref**: